Deep Sea Fishing in Panama City Beach: 7 Things to Know

 Fishing from the pier is popular in Panama City Beach and not just for the locals.
 Russell-Fields Pier jets 1,500 feet out into the Gulf of Mexico, where you can fish for flounder, cobia, king mackerel, redfish, Spanish mackerel, blue liners, and other species.
-You can rent fishing rods and tackle right at the pier and obtain a day fishing license of $7.
+Fishing off the pier is fun, but you can also find plenty of fish around the pier structures below.
+You can rent fishing rods and tackle right at the pier and obtain a day fishing license for $7.

 Surf fishing is a popular way to fish in the area, with many options in the bays and calmer water.
 Some of the species you can catch from shore include pompano, Spanish mackerel, and, sometimes, amberjack, cobia, or even sharks.

 With 27 miles of white sand beach to choose from, there is plenty of space to try your hand at fishing in the surf.
 Don't have your own tackle to use?
 Many of the bait shops in Panama City Beach rent gear that you can use along with great local advice about what is in-season and biting.

 Kayak fishing around the inshore waters is growing in popularity, and it's a fun way to enjoy the Gulf waters around Panama City Beach that other watercraft cannot reach.
 If you are new to the area, it is a good idea to hire a kayak fishing guide at least for your first time out.
 The shallower waters and flats let you get right on top of fish, plus you can broaden your fishing knowledge by learning to cast and retrieve species like redfish from the kayak.
 When you are ready to try it on your own, finding local kayak rentals is easy.